openHPI/codeoceanR/README.md

 Note: `codeoceanR::rt_score()` transfers your code to CodeOcean for scoring.
 Run this frequently.
 `codeoceanR::rt_submit()` at the end submits the score to openHPI.
 Run this only once.

+##### codeOcean in browser

+**Don't open several tabs** of an exercise.
+The autosave could overwrite all you've done from a second (unused=empty) tab.
+For the same reason, **don't use the back button** of your browser.
+Thanks to autosave, **you can refresh** the tab or reopen it later to continue working on the tasks.
+Remember to always access this from the openHPI platform.

+- Click `RUN` to source the script.
+Read the output, fix your code if it throws an error. `RUN` again.
+- Click `SCORE` to see how many of the tests you pass.
+Change your solutions if needed. `SCORE` again.
+Ignore messages for tasks you haven't worked on yet (they show how much work is left).
+- `RUN` and `SCORE` often to easily find the location of mistakes.
+- Finally, when time is up or you’re content, click `SUBMIT`.

+The tasks are split in separate files.
+Each can be run independently.
+Scoring happens for all files at once.
+I suggest to always read the entire task before starting to work on it ;-)

+Remember to explicitely call an object to see its value in the `RUN` output.
+`head(x)` / `str(x)` / `summary(x)` work fine, `plot(x)` outputs can not be shown.

+If `SCORE` tells you *'script_x.R' can not be executed*, you cannot get points for tasks (in that script) after the error.

+If the top line shows `RENDER` instead of `RUN`, you're probably in a data text file.
+Just click on the desired script.R again.

+Click the arrow on the top left (or *hide* at the bottom right) to hide the instructions for more screen-space for the code.

 # teachers